-Folklore holiday "Autumn gatherings on Pokrov" methodical development (grade 4) on the topic.
-Nettle charm teacher of additional education N.Ya.
+Folklore festival "Autumn gatherings on Pokrov" methodological development (4th grade) on the topic.
+Nettle plot teacher of additional education N.Ya.
 Koryapina

 Post Views: 451

-The Nettle Spell holiday got its name in connection with the custom of preparing the last nettle cabbage soup this year - after all, from the next day, Petrov, nettles lost their benefits.
-The plant was used not only in cabbage soup, pies were stuffed with nettles, salads were made, fermented and salted for future use.
+The Nettle Spread holiday received its name in connection with the custom of preparing the last nettle cabbage soup of the year - after all, from the next day, Petrov, nettles lost their benefits.
+The plant was used not only for cabbage soup; nettles were used to stuff pies, make salads, ferment and salt for future use.

-In folk medicine, infusions and decoctions of young nettle leaves were used to stop internal bleeding, strengthen the strength of sick and weakened people.
+In folk medicine, infusions and decoctions of young nettle leaves were used to stop internal bleeding and strengthen the strength of sick and weakened people.

-Also, nettle decoction made hair silkier and stronger so that it did not fall out.
-They learned to turn nettle into a fabric that was cheaper than linen and cotton, but suitable for the simplest clothes, strong sails and bags were made from it.
+Also, the nettle decoction made the hair silkier and stronger so that it did not fall out.
+They learned to turn nettle into fabric, cheaper than linen and cotton, but suitable for the simplest clothes; strong sails and bags were made from it.

-It turns out that the story written by Andersen about a girl who silently collected burning nettle leaves to knit shirts for her brothers is somewhat real.
+It turns out that the fairy tale written by Andersen about a girl who silently collected stinging nettle leaves to knit shirts for her brothers is somewhat real.

-Folk beliefs attributed to nettles a miraculous property to protect from the evil eye, for which they fumigated the hut with smoke from its seeds burned on coals, and in order to drive away evil spirits, nettles were hung over windows and doors.
+Popular beliefs attributed to nettles the miraculous property of protecting against the evil eye, for which purpose the hut was fumigated with smoke from its seeds burned on coals, and to ward off evil spirits, nettles were hung over windows and doors.

-Night festivities on the Nettle Spell continued all night, with dancing, games and round dances.
-It was also possible to try your luck and find a special plant "Peter's cross", which, uprooted, brought great luck to its owner, relieved troubles and could even lead to a treasure.
+Night festivities at the Nettle Festival continued all night, with dancing, games and round dances.
+You could also try your luck and find a special plant, “Peter’s Cross,” which, when uprooted, brought its owner great luck, saved him from troubles, and could even lead to treasure.

-By this time, the trees began to slowly lose their dress, that is, the leaves, about which, in anticipation of autumn, they said: “It fell on a leaf, August will come, two will fall.”
+By this time, the trees began to slowly lose their decoration, that is, leaves, about which, in anticipation of autumn, they said: “One leaf fell, when August comes, it will fall two at a time.”

 July 11 conspiracies